edwalters99/chores-react/README.md

 ## Feature List

 * Login and Register pages with custom form validation and error display.
+* Back-end server warnings & errors are displayed to the user throughout the App using 'Toast messages'.
-* Parent enters a family name on signup (e.g. The Bloggs Family) which is used in various sections of the app.
+* Parent enters a family name on signup (e.g. The Bloggs Family) which is displayed in various app components.
 * Parent enters a PIN on signup which is used for authorizing Chore Completion and Reward Redemption.
-* Data captured when adding a new child (Favourite Colour, Avatar, Date of Birth) is used to create a personalized & unique Child Dashboard.
+* Parent can create (or delete) a Child.
+Favourite Colour, Avatar, Date of Birth is requested to create a personalized & unique Child Dashboard.
-* A random inspirational / personalized message from their Avatar is displayed on each page refresh of Child Dashboard. e.g Days to their Birthday, their name spelt backwards.
+* A random inspirational / personalized message from their Avatar is displayed on each page refresh of Child Dashboard. e.g Days to their Birthday / Child name spelt backwards.
-* Parents create/delete Favourite Chores, customizing them with a title, description, emoji and reward Coin Value to personalize each chore.
+* Parents can create/delete Favourite Chores; entering a title, description, reward Coin Value and emoji to personalize each chore.
-* These chores can then be reused and assigned to individual Children in the family.
+* These chores can then be reused and assigned to any number of Children.
-* Parent logs in Child to their Child Dashboard with a single button click.
+* Parent performs login to Child Dashboard with a single button click.
 Child is unable to access other areas of the app and is restricted to Child Dashboard, Child Rewards and Logout.
+(No child username/password required)
-* Child Dashboard updates with Assigned Chore and time since Assignment.
+* Assigned Chores appear on Child Dashboard and display elapsed time since Assignment.
 * Child can mark Chore as done.
-After Parental PIN approval their coin balance will update by the chore value along with a motivational message and Confetti Display.
+Parent enters PIN to approve Chore completion.
+Child's coin balance updates by the chore value with a motivational message and Confetti Display.
-* Motivational messages on Child Dashboard conditionally rendered based on number of chores completed.
+* Motivational messages on Child Dashboard are conditionally rendered based on number of chores completed.
-* Family Leaderboard sorted by Chores Completed or Coins
+* Family Leaderboard can be sorted either by Chores Completed or Coin Total.
 * All Day Confetti and congratulations message on Child's birthday.
-* Rewards page with motivational messages about which Rewards the child can afford and how many coins they will have remaining after purchase.
+* Rewards page displays messages about which Rewards the child can afford and how many coins they will have remaining after purchase.
-* Child can redeem rewards and after Parental PIN approval their coin balance is adjusted.
+* Child can redeem rewards and after parent PIN approval their coin balance is reduced.
 * Mobile / Tablet-first design.
 Also works on larger screen sizes.

 ---------------------------------------------------------------